 Buy Fresh Produce from Roadside Stalls along the Great Eastern Drive Tasmania

 One of our favorite things about Tasmania is the local produce available.
-It seem as though around ever bend on the Great Eastern Drive Tasmania, there is another roadside stall selling everything from fruit and vegetables to free range eggs to homemade cheese and even homebaked bread.
+It seems as though around every bend on the Great Eastern Drive Tasmania, there is another roadside stall selling everything from fruit and vegetables to free-range eggs to homemade cheese and even homebaked bread.

 Do yourself a favor and head to the bank to pick up some cash before embarking on your road trip along the Great Eastern Drive.
 Each roadside stall has an honesty box, so having the correct change is important!

 Where to Stay on the Great Eastern Drive Tasmania

 There are plenty of amazing places to stay along the Great Eastern Drive Tasmania.
 Whether you are looking for free campsites, luxury accommodation, or something in between, there is something for everyone.

 There is no shortage of great free camping areas along the Great Eastern Drive Tasmania.
 The problem is making sure that they are still available when you visit as these spots are first-come first-serve and during the summer and holiday season can be packed.
 Here is a list of our favorite free camping spots along the Great Eastern Drive Tasmania.

 - The Mayfield Bay Campsite & Conservation Area

 - Located in Rocky Hill, this campsite is donation-based.
 Toilets are available on site and tents are welcome!
 With stunning views over Great Oyster Bay and the Freycinet Peninsula, free camping in Tasmania does not get much better than this!

 - Friendly Beaches Camping